Ayamji/studio/README.md

-# Firebase Studio
+# Ayam Studio

-This is a NextJS starter in Firebase Studio.
+This is a web-app named ML-NAVIGATOR.

-To get started, take a look at src/app/page.tsx.
+It contains everything around Ml and its resources.